ievapudz/Course_Work/README.md

 **Fig. 3.** Correlation plot of the testing_v2 003 dataset for real temperature values versus regressor predictions normalised as z-scores with respect of 65

-The output of the calculations:
+The output of the calculations is given below.
+The maximum that was reached by MCC was equal to 0.8213 with the threshold set to -0.5:

 Pearson's correlation:
              temperature  prediction